 Keep in mind that these are estimates and rough figures, so the cost you can expect to pay will vary dramatically based on who you hire, how much of the work you do yourself, where you live, how large the pool is, the type of swimming pool, the pool builder you use, and much more.
-I’ll consider all of these factors as I break them down into more detail below.
+I’ll consider all these factors as I break them down in more detail below.

 Some materials are easy to maintain and clean, while others require more effort and involvement.
 Also, some are affordable upfront, but the maintenance cost down the road quickly catches up to you.
-Let’s look at the options and some of the pros and cons associated with each.
+Let’s examine the options and some pros and cons associated with each.

 Concrete Pools Cost

 |Cost to maintain over ten years||$27,000+|

-As you can see, a concrete pool (also referred to as shotcrete or a gunite pool) is the most expensive option.
+As you can see, a concrete pool (also called shotcrete or a gunite pool) is the most expensive option.
 In addition to costing the most upfront, concrete is the most expensive to maintain, but it also has the most design flexibility.
 It’s not as simple as replacing a liner or patching a crack when you have a concrete pool; the repairs are heavily involved and are associated with a high cost.